 What Delegation Looks Like in Practice

 Managing a trust can involve tasks that require specialized knowledge.
 Investment management, tax preparation, property maintenance.
 A trustee does not need to be an expert in every area.
-Arizona law recognizes this and permits delegation, but with clear guardrails.

 A trustee may delegate duties and powers that a prudent trustee of comparable skills could properly delegate under the circumstances.
 The trustee shall exercise reasonable care, skill and caution in selecting an agent, establishing the scope and terms of the delegation, consistent with the purposes and terms of the trust, and periodically reviewing the agent's actions in order to monitor the agent's performance and compliance with the terms of the delegation.

-A.R.S. § 14-10807(A)The key here is that delegation is not the same as abandonment.
+A.R.S. § 14-10807(A)Delegation is not the same as abandonment.
 A trustee cannot simply hand off responsibilities and walk away.
-They must choose a qualified agent, define what the agent is authorized to do, and check in regularly to make sure the agent is performing properly.
+They must choose a qualified agent, define what the agent is authorized to do, and check in regularly.

 Protection for a Careful Trustee

-When a trustee follows these steps, they receive an important legal protection: they are not personally liable for the agent's mistakes.
+When a trustee follows these steps, they receive an important legal protection.
+They are not personally liable for the agent's mistakes.
 The agent, in turn, owes a duty to the trust to exercise reasonable care within the scope of the delegation.

 A trustee who complies with subsection A is not liable to the beneficiaries or to the trust for an action of the agent to whom the function was delegated.